-Alongside this Forward Work Programme, we have published our regulatory stances for the first time.
+In December 2016 we published our regulatory stances for the first time.
 Our regulatory stances are a set of principles designed to guide all staff at Ofgem as we develop policy and make decisions.
 They are primarily an internal tool to ensure our work supports the approach and outcomes in our strategy and should also help our external stakeholders to better understand our approach.
 They do not override our statutory powers and duties.